TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/import.rst

    .. note::

-      This function does not load or import the module; if the module wasn't already loaded, you will get an empty module object.
-Use :c:func:`PyImport_ImportModule` or one of its variants to import a module.
+      This function does not load or agiza the module; if the module wasn't already loaded, you will get an empty module object.
+Use :c:func:`PyImport_ImportModule` or one of its variants to agiza a module.
 Package structures implied by a dotted name for *name* are not created if not already present.

    .. versionadded:: 3.3